icgrp/ese532_handouts/ese532_handouts/hw4/walk_through.md

       [balenaEtcher](https://www.balena.io/etcher/).
 - Once you finish writing the image to the SD card, slide it into your Ultra96's SD card slot.

-#### Boot the Ultra96
+#### Boot the Ultra96 (Environment - Personal Computer with Linux)
-- The instructions here are for Linux users.
+- The instructions here are for users running Linux on their personal computers.
 For Windows users, skim these through, and go to {ref}`boot_windows`.
 - Make sure you have the board connected as shown in {numref}`ultra96-setup`.
 - We will use two terminals on our host computer: